schmidtwmark/qnd/presentations/day3.md

 ---

 # Bonus

-- What happens if you divide by 0?
+- Allow user to specify the name OR the symbol ("add" or "+")
 - Add exponenentiation (**)
 - Add remainder (%)
-- Add integer division (//)
+- What happens if you divide by 0?